Pudding mixes are quick and tasty desserts but what do you do if you don’t have any milk?

-Whipping cream is quite a bit thicker than milk.
+Whipping cream (heavy cream) is quite a bit thicker than milk.
 So that means you will want to use about two parts whipping cream and one part water when replacing milk for pudding.

 This will produce a rich a decadent pudding so it’s perfect for those who enjoy a thick pudding.
 If you prefer a thin pudding then you will want to go with one of the other substitute options.

 Equivalent2/3 cup of whipping cream with 1/3 cup of water equals 1 cup of milk

 This one is technically not a milk substitute but instead a tip to make your pudding taste amazing when using water to replace milk.